wp-staging/wp-staging/readme.txt

 * Fix: Sanitize Clone Names and Keys to fix "clone not found" issue in upgrade routine
 * Fix: Do not clone the plugin wps-hide-login
 * Fix: Staging sites can not be deleted if they are very big
+* Fix: Link to staging site is undefined
 * Tweak: Better admin message for asking for a review
+* Tweak: Remove table wpstg_rmpermalinks_executed when plugin is uninstalled
 * New: New setting to specify the maximum amount of files copied within one ajax call to fix godaddy and bluehost ajax 404 errors.
 Default 10 per batch

 = 2.1.1 =
 * New: Add link to tutorial explaining the process of pushing modification to the live site